Did You Know About These Tales Associated With The Aurora Lights?

 In parts of North America, Cree Indians believed that the lights were actually the spirits of their beloved who tried to communicate with them.

-Also, there was a belief that it is the spirit guides holding a torch.
+Also, there was a belief that it was the spirit guides holding a torch.
 It did so to direct the departed to the next world.

-The Aloquin Indians believed that their God ‘Nanahbozho’, created a fire to assure his people that he is watching over them.
+The Aloquin Indians believed that their God ‘Nanahbozho’, created a fire to assure his people that he was watching over them.

 The Eskimos of North Eastern Canada believed that the northern lights were torches lit by the dead.
 The dead supposedly played soccer with the walrus skull.